 Allow yourself to enjoy a special meal.
 If you deny yourself a favorite treat, you are more likely to feel deprived.
 Rather than telling yourself, “I can’t eat that because it’s not healthy,” go ahead and indulge.
 Take everything in moderation, eat everything slowly, and savor every single bite.
 You will find that you will enjoy the season more and stress less if you cook and eat mindfully.

 You may be missing family and friends that you usually see during the holidays.
 It’s a challenging time for many.
 But, virtual celebrations can help to make the best of this year.
 Practicing gratitude will lead to a more joyful time.

 GA Foods, a leading provider of nutritious, home-delivered meals, wishes you a happy and healthy holiday season!

 Alexandria is the Senior Product Manager at GA Foods.
 She is a Registered Dietitian and has worked in clinical rehabilitation facilities and the post-discharge food industry.
-This experience gives Alexandria unique insights into social disparities and how health is affected.
-She and her growing family live in Tennessee and enjoy the mountain air, gardening, and tending their chickens.
+Her experience gives Alexandria unique insights into social disparities and how health is affected.
+She and her growing family live in Tennessee, enjoying the mountain air, gardening, and tending their chickens.